bagder/http3-explained/en/criticism.md

 A lot of enterprises, operators and organizations block or rate-limit UDP traffic outside of port 53 (used for DNS) since it has in recent days mostly been abused for attacks.
-In particular, some of the existing UDP protocols and popular server implementations for them have been vulnerable for amplication attacks where one attacker can make a huge amount of outgoing traffic to target innocent victims.
+In particular, some of the existing UDP protocols and popular server implementations for them have been vulnerable for amplification attacks where one attacker can make a huge amount of outgoing traffic to target innocent victims.

-QUIC has built-in mitigation against amplication attacks by requiring that the initial packet must be at least 1200 bytes and by restriction in the protocol that says that a server MUST NOT send more than three times that in response without receiving a packet from the client in response.
+QUIC has built-in mitigation against amplification attacks by requiring that the initial packet must be at least 1200 bytes and by restriction in the protocol that says that a server MUST NOT send more than three times that in response without receiving a packet from the client in response.